aolsenjazz/libsamplerate-js/README.md

 ## Usage

-libsamplerate-js expects Float32Array mono or multi-channel interleaved data, where each sample is -1 < sample < 1.
+libsamplerate-js expects to receive Float32Array mono or multi-channel interleaved data, where each sample is -1 < sample < 1.

 ### In modules:
 ```javascript